gnelissen/np-schedulability-analysis/README.md

 6. WCRT, the worst-case response time (relative to the minimum release time)

 Note that the analysis by default aborts after finding the first deadline miss, in which case some of the rows may report nonsensical default values.
 To force the analysis to run to completion despite deadline misses, pass the `-c` flag to `nptest`.

+## Gang

+The code for the analysis of *gang* tasks (i.e., tasks with multiple cores that must be scheduled together) is available in the [`gang`](https://github.com/gnelissen/np-schedulability-analysis/tree/gang) branch.

 ## Questions, Patches, or Suggestions